 “Many aren’t working because of money,” adds Han, a business graduate who quit his management position at a security company to buy Chang’s in 1986.
 He cites the example of an employee whose son drops her off at work – in a Jaguar.
 “They do it because it’s a purposeful existence they can take pride in, and because they want to be recognised as contributing members of society, despite their years.”

-A wizened employee base does present challenges, which he works around.
-For example, he commissioned an overhaul of the cashier software to work off pictures of food items instead of lists, so employees who have poorer vision or are illiterate can key in entries quickly.
-The system ended up being beneficial to staff of all ages.
+A wizened employee base does present challenges, but Han simply works around them.
+For example, he commissioned a software overhaul of the cash register, which now displays pictures of food instead of difficult-to-read lists.
+In this way, employees with poorer vision – or who are illiterate – can still key in entries quickly.
+The simple solution paid dividends, too.
+Even younger staff remarked that they were able to process entries faster.